 For Irvin Naylor, it was not whether one of his jumpers would win the 2011 Eclipse Award for steeplechasing, but which one would be voted to receive racing's top honor.

-While the calendar has just jumped to a new year, it is not too early to begin making plans for the 2011 Carolina Cup Steeplechase Races at the Springdale Race Course.
+It is not too early to begin making plans for the 2012 Carolina Cup Steeplechase Races at the Springdale Race Course.

-The Carolina Cup Racing Association's "Salute to the Military" at this year's Colonial Cup proved to be a flag-waving event in more ways than one with the unveiling of a mural of "Old Glory" sponsored by McDonald's.
-It was sent to the Kershaw County based unit of the South Carolina National Guard currently deployed in the Middle East.
+The Carolina Cup Racing Association's "Salute to the Military" at last month's running of the Marion duPont Scott Colonial Cup Steeplechase proved to be a flag-waving event in more ways than one with the unveiling of a mural of "Old Glory" sponsored by McDonald's.
+It was sent to a unit from McEntire Air Force Base which is currently based in the Middle East.

 Page 1 of 1